soongensayo/soongensayo/README.md

 - 🌱 I’m currently learning **about vector databases and native app development**

-- 👨‍💻 All of my projects and relevant details are available at [soongen.com](soongen.com)
+- 👨‍💻 All of my projects and relevant details are available at [soongen.com](soongen.com)!
+Do check it out to find out more about who I am

 - 💬 Reach out to me if you're interested in **Faith-based tech**